Mr. Arkadin: The 9th - Criterion edit, "The Comprehensive Version" (2006)

-The Criterion Collection release is now out of print.
+The first edition of the Criterion release also included a paperback copy of the novel, but that version of the set is now out of print.

 Reception

-Japanese film director Shinji Aoyama listed Confidential Report as one of the greatest films of all time in 2012.
-He said, "No other movie is destructive as Confidential Report, which gives me different emotions every time I see it.
+Japanese film director Shinji Aoyama listed Confidential Report as one of the greatest films of all time.
+In 2012 he said, "No other movie is destructive as Confidential Report, which gives me different emotions every time I see it.
 Achieving this kind of indetermination in a film is the highest goal that I always hope for, but can never achieve."

-Filmmaker Christopher Nolan stated "No one could make much of a case for Welles’ abortive movie overall" but that the film contains "heartbreaking glimpses of the great man’s genius", going on to list Mr. Arkadin in his Criterion Top 10.
+Filmmaker Christopher Nolan stated in his Criterion Top 10 from 2013, "No one could make much of a case for Welles’ abortive movie overall" but that the film contains "heartbreaking glimpses of the great man’s genius".